Billy Idol’s Rangy ‘Rebel Yell’ Brought Punk Into the Mainstream

-The pseudo-metallic title track stormed out of the gate at full-throttle, evenly sweetened and soured by lush synths and Steve Stevens’ violent guitar heroics, respectively – then duplicated efficiently by similarly coiffed “pop-punk” nuggets like ‘Blue Highway,’ ‘Crank Call’ and ‘Do Not Stand in the Shadows.’
+Having paid his dues, Idol was ready for the big time, and a sophomore album arrived on Nov.
+10, 1983 as his vehicle to global stardom.
+The pseudo-metallic title track stormed out of the gate at full-throttle, evenly sweetened and soured by lush synths and Steve Stevens’ violent guitar heroics, respectively.
+Rebel Yell then duplicated that eneergy with pop-punk nuggets like “Blue Highway,” “Crank Call” and “Do Not Stand in the Shadows.”

-In sum, it’s safe to say that virtually everything about Idol’s ambitious vision worked to perfection on ‘Rebel Yell.’
-Understandably, he had trouble matching its greatness later in his career, but this album left no doubt that Billy Idol was a creative force to be reckoned with.
+Virtually everything about Idol’s ambitious vision worked to perfection on Rebel Yell.
+He understandably had trouble matching its greatness later on, but this album left no doubt that Billy Idol was a creative force to be reckoned with.

 The Top 100 Rock Albums of the ’80s